Ebola is so infectious that patients need to be treated in isolation by staff wearing protective clothing.

 - Read our Ebola blog

-The outbreak is the largest ever, and is currently affecting three countries in West Africa: Guinea, Liberia and Sierra Leone.
+The outbreak is the largest ever, and is currently affecting two countries in West Africa: Guinea and Sierra Leone.
+Liberia is waiting to be declared Ebola free.
 Outbreaks in Mali, Nigeria and Senegal have been declared over.
 A separate outbreak in Democratic Republic of Congo has also ended.

 MSF's Ebola response